pendo-io/pendo-Looker-NPS/README.md

 Xplenty makes transformations simple, although the syntax can be a little counterintuitive at first.
 [Review their documentation](http://community.xplenty.com/knowledgebase/articles/173787-xplenty-functions) to familiarize yourself with the available functions.
 Notably, we used the date transformation function to convert epoch time to a human-readable date before loading it into Snowflake.
 In addition, the SHA256 hash function is a perfect way to protect PII data.

+For this Block, we created the following in Snowflake:
+- Warehouse = COMPUTE_WH
+- Schema = PENDO
+- Database = PENDO
+- Table = NPS

+We used Xplenty to transform browserTime to a Date using the Xplenty Expression Builder.
+Be sure to create the NPS table with browserTime being set to DATE format.

+All other column/data values can be left as-is.

 Now that your data is flowing into Xplenty and Transformed to your specifications, our example continues using Snowflake as a target destination.

 Xplenty must first be allowed access to your Snowflake data warehouse and a selcted schema/database combination [as described in their documentation](http://community.xplenty.com/knowledgebase/articles/1827793-allowing-xplenty-access-to-my-snowflake-account).